 - Taking an over-the-counter medication to help with pain and inflammation

-More serious injuries may require surgery to repair any tears or fractures.
+More serious injuries may require surgery with an experienced Tarrant County podiatrist in order to repair any tears or fractures.
 Some signs that the injury should not be ignored and you should seek immediate medical attention are:

 - Swelling or redness